What is the PESTEL Analysis? Example and Template

 Why is the PESTEL analysis important?

-PESTLE is a popular method, including in HR, training and development, organizational development and marketing courses.
+The PESTLE method is a popular method, for example in HR, training and development, organizational development and marketing courses.
 It underlines the usefulness of taking into account the impact of external factors and forces on the future.

 Background PESTEL analysis